 The term casual gaming refers to video games which do not require a major time investment to play, win, and enjoy.
 A casual gamer is a player who enjoys any video game without investing significant time to it, playing it spontaneously, irregularly, or infrequently.

-The term casual may also be used as a derogative noun, to describe a player who is not fully committed to playing a video game at a high level.
+The term casual may also be a derogative noun.
+It is used to describe a player who is not fully committed to playing a video game at a high level.
 For example, a hardcore gamer may disregard the opinions of someone who doesn't often play the game by calling him or her a "filthy casual."

 Casual video games have several distinguishing features.
 They are often web-based and are usually found on either mobile phones or personal computers.
 They usually do not have a high learning curve.
 To achieve this, most casual games have few controls--normally a single button or two that will predominantly control the majority of the game.
 Casual games usually do not require a significant amount of time to play.
 They can normally be played in small periods of time.
 Unlike more "hardcore" games, casual games usually do not require a long time to reach the final stage of the game.
 Therefore, a casual game often does not contain a save feature.